-See DoD Class Deviation , Past Performance Evaluation Requirements, issued on September 24, 2013.
+See DoD Class Deviation 2013-O0018, Past Performance Evaluation Requirements, issued on September 24, 2013.
 This class deviation requires past performance reporting for contracts awarded under FAR 8.6, Acquisition from Federal Prison Industries, Inc., when the thresholds in this deviation are exceeded.
 This deviation is effective until incorporated in the DFARS or rescinded.

-SUBPART 208.7--ACQUISITION FROM NONPROFIT AGENCIES EMPLOYING PEOPLE WHO ARE BLIND OR SEVERELY DISABLED
+SUBPART 208.7 —ACQUISITION FROM NONPROFIT AGENCIES EMPLOYING PEOPLE WHO ARE BLIND OR SEVERELY DISABLED

-(Revised August 12, 2008)

-See DoD Class Deviation , Past Performance Evaluation Thresholds and Reporting Requirements, issued on September 24, 2013.
+See DoD Class Deviation 2013-O0018, Past Performance Evaluation Thresholds and Reporting Requirements, issued on September 24, 2013.
 This class deviation requires past performance reporting for contracts awarded under FAR subpart 8.7, Acquisition from Nonprofit Agencies Employing People Who are Blind or Severely Handicapped, when the thresholds in this deviation are exceeded.
 This deviation is effective until incorporated in the DFARS or rescinded.

 208.705 Procedures.